-Traditional chemotherapeutics induce systemic toxicities that limit treatment protocols to conservative clinical endpoints instead of seeking long-term tumor regression and cure.
-Given the goal of maximizing therapeutic index, drug delivery systems have been used to actively target cytotoxics and reduce off-target effects.
 Image-guided drug delivery is uniquely suited to enhance the therapeutic index of chemotherapy agents based on its intrinsic ability to monitor and quantify drug distribution.
-To demonstrate the translational feasibility of this approach, the clinical positron emission tomography agent 68Ga-DOTA-TOC will be used as the foundation for developing a peptide-drug conjugate with the DNA alkylating agent temozolomide (TMZ).
-Receptor-mediated TMZ delivery could overcome the effects of neuroendocrine tumor heterogeneity, potentially making it a universal, tumor-specific chemotherapy agent for somatostatin receptor subtype 2-positive tumors.
-Targeted TMZ delivery may also produce sufficiently high tumor doses capable of overcoming resistance mechanisms in a manner that is not possible with systemic administration.
+To demonstrate the translational feasibility of this approach, Dr. Azhdarinia and his research group will use the clinical positron emission tomography agent 68Ga-DOTA-TOC as the foundation for developing a peptide-drug conjugate with the DNA alkylating agent temozolomide (TMZ).
+He anticipates that receptor-mediated TMZ delivery could overcome the effects of neuroendocrine tumor heterogeneity, potentially making it a universal, tumor-specific chemotherapy agent for somatostatin receptor subtype 2-positive tumors.

-Dr. Azhdarinia is an associate professor of molecular medicine in the Brown Foundation Institute of Molecular Medicine at the University of Texas Health Science Center at Houston.
-Dr. Azhdarinia received his bachelor’s degree in biology from the University of Houston, followed by completion of his master’s degree and PhD in pharmacology from the University of Texas Graduate School of Biomedical Sciences in Houston.
+Dr. Azhdarinia received his PhD in pharmacology from the University of Texas Graduate School of Biomedical Sciences in Houston.
 His research training was in the area of contrast agent development with a focus on radiopharmaceutical development.
-Dr. Azhdarinia’s research interests are in utilizing molecular targeting strategies for the detection and treatment of cancer.
+He is currently an associate professor of molecular medicine at the Brown Foundation Institute of Molecular Medicine at the University of Texas Health Science Center at Houston.
+His research interests are in utilizing molecular targeting strategies for the detection and treatment of cancer.

 Acknowledgement of Support